Jeffrey-Kimani/Validator/readme.md

 We are going to look at some of the basic functionalities and convenctions that make the validator api work efficiently.

 ## Validation Rule
 A validation rule to be checked on a validation data.
 An example is email; a rule that checks if the provided data is an valid email.
-Rules are always written in small caps and if a rule contains more than one word, each word is seperated by an underscore e.g. `alpha_dashed`.
+Rules are always written in small caps and if a rule contains more than one word, each word is seperated by an underscore e.g. `alpha_dash`.

 ### Rule Parameters
 Some rules contain parameters e.g. `max_char`.
 To define parameters in a rule you provide a colon immediately after the rule and then provide your parameter e.g. `max_char:20` - It takes one parameter and should be an integer, if one of the conditions is not met the parser will throw a MissingParameterException or an IncorrectParameterException respectively.